pearsonlab/pearsonlab.github.io/join_us.md

   Programming proficiency with JavaScript and experience with Bayesian statistics are preferred.
 Experience in survey design is also helpful.
 Previous legal experience is not necessary, but an interest in law and legal decision making is important.

 # Graduate students
-Duke provides a wonderful environment for students interested in pursuing interdisciplinary research.
-P[&lambda;]ab is affiliated with multiple programs through which it accepts graduate students:
+Duke provides a wonderful environment for students interested in pursuing the kind of interdisciplinary research we do.
+As a result, P[&lambda;]ab accepts graduate students through multiple programs:

 - [Biostatistics and Bioinformatics](https://biostat.duke.edu/).
 The [PhD in biostatistics](https://biostat.duke.edu/education/phd-biostatistics/overview) is a rigorous program that focuses on statistical theory and its application to biomedical research.
 The program is small, and like most programs at Duke, highly competitive.
 Compared to neuroscience PhD programs, the number of required courses is high, and many admitted students enter having completed a master's degree.
 This is John's home department.